KojoDesign/next-boilerplate/docs/icons.md

 It allows you to pull in thousands icons from [Iconify](https://iconify.design) via NPM packages, as well as any custom SVG you place inside `src/assets/svg` inside this repo.

-**It's always recommended you leverage this plugin over inlining SVGs anywhere in Astro or React components (unless you're modifying or animating it programmatically).**
+**It's always recommended you leverage this plugin over inlining SVGs anywhere in React components (unless you're modifying or animating it programmatically).**

 ## Importing Iconify icons